rl1131/remotehack/README.md

 2. DETERMINE THE FREQUENCY OF YOUR REMOTE...
 I forgot this step in my initial check-in of this tutorial.
-There are two ways to do this...
-1) the easy way and 2) the fun way:
+There are two ways to do this... * The easy way or * The fun(?) way:

-...1) The easy way:
+    - The easy way:
       Search either the FCC site (difficult) or use google to search for the FCC ID which must be listed on the remote control.
 Usually FCC.IO (not official site) has a quick view including the frequency.
       FCC.gov has detailed information that you might spend some time looking through.

-...2) The fun way:
+    - The fun way:
       You must spend some time using one of several RTL-SDR tools to find the frequency of your remote control.
 A good, simple to install, package is SDRSharp which can be downloaded from AirSpy:  [SDRSharp](https://airspy.com/download/) Airspy makes SDR Hardware, but SDRSharp will work with most inexpensive radio dongles like the RTL-SDR.

       Using the software watch the waterfall display to find the peak frequency where your remote transmits.
 You will likely need to scroll the frequency up and down to find this peak.
 The display shows about 2MHz of bandwidth max and the actual remote frequencies range by quite a bit.
 The 315 MHz band for remotes (FCC Part 15) is 285-322 MHz.
 For 433 the range is from 420 MHz to 450 MHz.

 3. Use [Universal Radio Hacker](https://github.com/jopohl/urh)
 to record the remote control buttons.
 Below is a sophomoric video